Easy Gozo Coastal Walk – Xwejni to Wied il-Ghasri

 Continue the Gozo coastal walk by following the road or head down and walk on the coast.
 When walking on the limestone, look under your foot to see different fossils.
 Fossils are the traces of plants and animals from a distant past.
 Limestone is almost entirely made of fossils.
 On this hike, you can find shells but also sea urchin fossils.

-After 20 mins walking from Xwejni Bay, you will see a Billinghurst Cave.
-It is an amazing deep cave, a fantastic spot for diving, swimming and snorkelling.
 But what makes it unique is the deep blue colours and surrounding underwater caves.
 The blue is particularly vivid when the sun is out and the sea is calm.

 Gozo Coastal Walk - Billinghurst Cave